Deepen Your Knowledge: specialization courses

 • The main cereals and their differences: wheat and its genetics

-• Flour: chemical/physical and rheological characteristics, proteins, carbohydrates, fats, minerals, information on the packaging, preservation, and storage
+• Flour: chemical/physical and rheological characteristics, proteins, carbohydrates, fats, minerals, bag information, preservation and storage

-• The action of yeast in direct doughs and preferments: the different types of yeasts available commercially, characteristics, and usage percentages
+• The action of yeast in direct doughs and preferments: the different types of yeast on the market, characteristics and rates of use

-• Analysis of production techniques and their operational sequence
+• Analysis of production techniques and their sequence of operation

 Practice